 Completely confidential, except in the situation where there is reason to believe you or someone else may be in danger of harm, in which case the counselor will notify someone, with your knowledge, in order to maintain health and safety.
 You will be invited to fill out a confidentiality form which tells us who, if anyone, you are comfortable having a counselor share information with.
 What you say to us is not shared with anyone else without YOUR permission.

-What if I need to talk about a situation that involves the Lifestyle Standards – does a violation get reported to Student Life?
+What if I need to talk about a situation that involves the Lifestyle Standards – does a violation get reported to Student Development?

 Counseling is a completely confidential service, except in the case of someone being a danger to self or others.
 So…any topic is safe for disclosure, including drugs, alcohol, sex, you name it.
 We desire for students to be whole, healthy and safe, and it is our job to process information with you so you can make decisions that are best for you, taking into consideration your goals and desires as a person.
 But bringing these subjects on your own to us does NOT mean you will be reported or that we will discuss your situation with anyone unless you have given us permission to do so.

-In addition to individual counseling, both counselors are available to lead group discussion or support groups on any number of topics relevant to the participants.
+In addition to individual counseling, the counselor is available to lead group discussion or support groups on any number of topics relevant to the participants.
 These can be arranged as needed or desired.

 - Julie is a trained facilitator of experiential and group-building initiatives, and is available to teams, mods or other groups of people who are interested in building self-efficacy and positive group dynamics through experiential activities, games, and challenges.